supporting, developing and representing community groups,

 The funding can help with a range of costs associated with short breaks, including transport, accommodation, leisure activities and supported holidays.
 Applications can be for amounts up to £500.

 • Are you a Young Carer (as defined in the Carers (Scotland) Act 2016)) in need of a break?

 • Are you caring for someone who resides in Fife?

-You will need an appropriate professional to support your application and will need a Young Carers Statement in place which includes a break from caring as one of their personal outcomes.
-If you need help with these please contact: Fife Young Carers - 01592 786717 Fife Carers Centre - 01592 205472
+You will need an appropriate professional to support your application.
+If you need help with your application, please contact: Fife Young Carers - 01592 786717 Fife Carers Centre - 01592 205472

-The Time for Me fund is a discretionary fund of Fife Council.
-Fife Council allocates a sum to the fund annually which is administered by Fife Voluntary Action.
-Anonymised applications are submitted to a panel, drawn from a range of groups in Fife connected with supporting young carers, for deliberation twice a year.
+The Time for Me fund is administered by Fife Voluntary Action.
+Anonymised applications are submitted to a panel, drawn from a range of groups in Fife connected with supporting young carers.
 Grants are awarded on a priority basis until the fund is exhausted each year.
 The panel may offer all or part of the grant applied for and may suggest alternative ways that the young carer could achieve the same or similar break outcomes.

 The aim of the fund is specifically to help young carers to access short break opportunities so that they are better able to balance their caring role with their other personal priorities.